opendatahub-io/data-science-pipelines-operator/README.md

 ## Using the Graphical UI

+> Note the UI presented below is the upstream Kubeflow Pipelines UI, this is not supported in DSP and will be replaced
+> with the ODH Dashboard UI.
+Until then, this UI can be deployed via DSPO for experimentation/development purposes.
+> Note however that this UI is not a supported feature of DSPO/ODH.

 Navigate to the route retrieved in the last step.
 You will be presented with the MLPipelines UI.
 In this walkthrough we will upload a pipeline and start a run based off it.